-Complete Form 4972 and attach it to your Form 1040 if you choose to use the tax options.
+Complete Form 4972 and attach it to your Form 1040 if you choose to use one or both of the tax options.
 If you received more than one lump-sum distribution for a plan participant during the year, you must add them together in your computation.
 If you and your spouse are filing a joint return and you both have received a lump-sum distribution, each of you should complete a separate Form 4972.